 Finally, you’ll head down to the section that is called Video Codec.
 While here you can enable or disable the following settings.

-OpenH264 Video Codec provided by Cisco Systems, Inc: Disabling OpenH264 will also disable hardware accelerated video encoding, if it’s available.
+OpenH264 Video Codec provided by Cisco Systems, Inc: Disabling OpenH264 may limit your available codecs and degrade call quality.

-H.264 Hardware Acceleration: Enabling this will use your GPU for video encoding and decoding for H.264, if available.
+Hardware acceleration uses your GPU for efficient video encoding and decoding, if available.

 Troubleshooting